rajatimalsina18/planary-support/README.md

 - Schedule tasks on a timeline
 - Create repeating Everyday routines
 - Start preset or custom challenges
+- Use task timers for planned work
 - Track progress and streaks
+- Review task-level insight calendars
 - Use local reminders
 - Review insights over time

 Planary is not a complex project-management system.
-It is a lightweight daily planner built for personal productivity, routines, and realistic planning.
+It is a lightweight daily planner built for personal productivity, routines, goals, and realistic planning.

 ## Core Features